christophe-rd/slipbox/01. Slipbox/Outside the splibox/Environmental cues controlling leaf senescence are not clear.md

 #### **Relevant notes**:
 There is little consensus on the environmental cues for leaf colouring and abscission in autumn, partly because the pool of ground observations is much smaller and events are difficult to quantify.
-Observations of growth cessation, bud set, senescence, abscission, and cold-hardiness represent different aspects of "**autumn syndrome**" mediated through an array of signalling pathways.
+Observations of growth cessation, bud set, [[Leaf senescence is controlled by photoperiod and temperature|leaf senescence]], abscission, and cold-hardiness represent different aspects of "**autumn syndrome**" mediated through an array of signalling pathways.

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><>
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><>